Statistical Analysis#

 $ bp_6m : int 163 177 166 128 231 164 152 113 164 115 ...

-The variable intervention is a character variable, although arguably should be coded as a factor.
+The variable intervention is a character variable, although arguably this should be coded as a factor.
 However, in most cases R will convert it to a factor within the function calls if it is needed.

 Summary statistics#